nvidia-china-sae/mair-hub/speech-llm/less_recipe/README.md

 ## Steps
 In this section, we will go through each step of LESS in detail.
 We will use the open-source [Whisper Large-v3](https://huggingface.co/openai/whisper-large-v3) as our Speech Foundation Model in this tutorial.

+### First seed model
+You can refer our Whisper finetuning recipe using AISHELL1 in [K2-Icefall](https://github.com/k2-fsa/icefall/tree/master/egs/aishell/ASR/whisper) for more details or use your own supervised data for finetuning.

 ### Prepare the unsupervised data

 #### Segment the audio
 You can use your own collected data.
-As collected data may have long durations, we suggest to use a Voice Activity Detection module to segment the audio into shorter clips.
+Since collected data may have long durations, we recommend segmenting them into shorter clips using a Voice Activity Detection (VAD) module.
 In our paper, we use the open-source [Silera-VAD](https://github.com/snakers4/silero-vad).

-The input length of Whisper is restricted to 30 seconds, so you can set the maximum length of the VAD to 30 seconds or shorter to avoid non-acceptable inputs and more efficient GPU ussage.
+Note that Whisper accepts input clips up to 30 seconds in length, so you should configure the VAD to produce segments no longer than 30 seconds.
+This ensures compatibility with Whisper and leads to more efficient GPU usage.

 #### Data manifest format
 The format of the training data manifest is shown below: